 4 Major Physical Security Challenges that Automation Can Solve

-As the use of automation grows across departments, physical security teams are increasingly turning to automated solutions.
-By automating the operational management of cameras, access control panels, and other devices, these teams can enjoy the reliability and efficiency that automation can offer.
+Physical security teams increasingly turn to automated solutions as automation grows across departments.
+By automating the operational management of cameras, access control panels, and other devices, these teams can enjoy the reliability and efficiency of automation.

-But taking a closer look, how do physical security teams differ from other departments in terms of the benefits that automation offers them and the challenges that it enables them to overcome?
-Beyond the general benefits of reliability and efficiency (which are far from unique to physical security), it’s important to have a clear sense of the specific benefits that automation can offer physical security teams in order to help them use automation effectively.
+But taking a closer look, how do physical security teams differ from other departments regarding the benefits that automation offers them and the challenges it enables them to overcome?
+Beyond the general benefits of reliability and efficiency (far from unique to physical security), it’s important to have a clear sense of how automation can address specific physical security challenges to help teams use this technology effectively.

 Challenge #1: Coping with complexity

-The fleets of physical security devices that organizations often rely on are not only large (and growing), but also varied.
-It’s common for physical security teams to use a range of device types including IP cameras, access control panels, and more – not to mention the various management systems that these devices depend on.
-And those fleets of physical security devices often include various models, which were produced by different manufacturers and run numerous firmware versions.
+The fleets of physical security devices that organizations often rely on are large (and growing) and varied.
+It’s common for physical security teams to use a range of device types, including IP cameras, access control panels, and more – not to mention the various management systems that these devices depend on.
+Those fleets of physical security devices often include various models produced by different manufacturers and run numerous firmware versions.

-Considering that variety of devices, it’s not hard to see how managing them becomes such a complex project.
-While relying on those devices without adequately managing them is risky business, many organizations find their operational management to be too time-consuming and expensive to be feasible.
-Adding to that challenge, physical security devices are often spread over a large area, and in many cases deployed across multiple locations.
+Considering the variety of devices, it’s not hard to see how managing them becomes such a complex project.
+While relying on those devices without adequately managing them is risky business, many organizations find their operational management too time-consuming and expensive to be feasible.
+Adding to that challenge, physical security devices are often spread over a large area and, in many cases, deployed across multiple locations.

-By automating the operational management of physical security devices, organizations can effectively eliminate this complexity.
-Unlike the conventional, manual approach to operationally managing those devices, an automated approach means that it doesn’t matter how varied they are.
-Instead, this approach lets an automated solution take care of monitoring and maintaining entire fleets of physical security devices – regardless of their type, their manufacturer, their model, and their firmware version.
-And if that automated solution is comprehensive, it can also keep track of related assets such as network switches and video management systems on which physical security devices rely.
+Organizations can effectively eliminate this complexity by automating the operational management of physical security devices.
+Unlike the conventional, manual approach to operationally managing those devices, an automated approach doesn’t matter how varied they are.
+Instead, this approach lets an automated solution monitor and maintain entire fleets of physical security devices – regardless of their type, manufacturer, model, and firmware version.
+If that automated solution is comprehensive, it can also keep track of related assets such as network switches and video management systems on which physical security devices rely.

 Challenge #2: Scalability